abdolence/slack-morphism/site/docs/docs/blocks-templating.md

 )
 ```

-Slack Morphism Blocks DSL not just give you a DSL and function to create a JSON from this, but also provides
+Using Slack Morphism Blocks DSL you can embed those definitions into
+your Slack messages and views, and DSL also provides you both compile time and runtime
-both compile time and run time checking for structure and formatting rules for Slack Blocks,
+validations for structure and formatting rules defined for Slack Blocks,
 using Scala language features and [Design by contract (DbC)](https://en.wikipedia.org/wiki/Design_by_contract) principles.

 Let's look at another more complex example: